Consumer Medicine Information

-Be careful when drinking alcohol or when taking antihistamines (medicines used for hayfever, allergies or colds), sleeping tablets or tablets to relieve pain while taking this medicine.
-If you drink alcohol, or take some medicines, drowsiness, dizziness or light-headedness may be worse.
+Be careful when taking antihistamines (medicines used for hayfever, allergies or colds), sleeping tablets or tablets to relieve pain while taking this medicine.
+If you take some medicines, drowsiness, dizziness or light-headedness may be worse.

 CLOPINE may cause alteration in blood sugar and lipids.
 It may also cause weight gain.
 Your doctor may monitor your weight, blood sugar and lipid levels.

 CLOPINE can cause sleepiness, and remaining in bed for prolonged duration in combination with weight gain may lead to the formation of blood clots in some patients.

 Keep cool in hot weather and keep warm in cool weather.
 This medicine may affect the way your body controls temperature, and it may prevent sweating even in very hot weather.
 Exercise, hot baths or saunas may make you feel dizzy or faint while you are taking this medicine.

 Tell your doctor if you stop smoking or change the number of caffeine-containing drinks that you have in one day.
 These changes can affect the levels of this medicine in your blood.

 Tell your doctor if you are going to be hospitalised or on bed rest for a long period of time Being immobile for long periods of time can increase your risk of developing blood clots while taking CLOPINE.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking CLOPINE.